 - Plan the travel area and potential lines of fire prior to the lift.
 This helps to avoid striking other objects or having to move objects or equipment after the load is already is in the air.

 - Inspect all rigging prior to using it for a lift.
 Continuously check the integrity of the equipment throughout the day if there are multiple lifts.

 - All rigging should be properly stored after lifting operations are complete.
 Proper storage helps prevent the rigging from being damaged.

 - Keep away from the load.
 Always strive to use tag lines or push sticks to ensure space from the load.

 This is not an exhaustive list of all the hazards and safe work practices when completing lifting and rigging activities.
-Proper planning and forethought is important to eliminate hazards and avoid incidents.
+Proper planning is important to eliminate hazards and avoid incidents.
 Be aware of the hazards that affect you and your coworkers on each unique lift that is completed.

 -What are other hazards to consider when we are completing lifting and rigging activities on site?